South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Alabama and its opponents have scored at least 51 points just twice this season.
+- South Alabama and its opponents have combined for 51 points only twice this season.

-- Saturday's total is 4.3 points higher than the combined 46.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 46.7, is 4.3 points fewer than Saturday's over/under.

-- The 54 points per game these two squads have allowed to opponents this season are 3.0 more than the 51 total in this contest.
+- These two squads surrender a combined 54 points per game, 3.0 more than this contest's over/under.

-- The average total in Jaguars games this season is 50.3, 0.7 points fewer than Saturday's over/under of 51 .

-- In 2021, games involving the Warhawks have averaged a total of 53.3 points, 2.3 more than the set over/under in this contest.

 South Alabama Stats and Trends

-- South Alabama has played six games, with three wins against the spread.
+- In South Alabama's six games this year, it has three wins against the spread.

-- The Jaguars have been favored by 13.5 points or more two times this season and have not covered the spread in any of them.

-- South Alabama has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).
+- This season, the Jaguars are winless ATS when entering a game as a favorite of 13.5 points or more.

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.